 \begin{remark} Alfakih has given an example \cite[Example 3.1]{Alfakih07:DimensionalRigidity} showing that Theorem~\ref{thm:generic-ur-min-stress-kernel} is false if we drop the assumption that $\prho$ is generic.
 For any universally rigid framework (generic or not), it's not hard to see that there is a non-zero PSD equilibrium stress matrix.
 (See \cite[Theorem 5.1]{Alfakih09:BarSDP}.)
 The difficulty in Theorem~\ref{thm:generic-ur-min-stress-kernel} is finding a stress matrix of high rank. \end{remark}

 Theorems \ref{thm:suff} and \ref{thm:generic-ur-min-stress-kernel} compare nicely with the situation for global rigidity, where a framework is generically globally rigid iff it has an equilibrium stress matrix of rank $v-d-1$ (with no PSD constraint).
-Sufficiency was proved by Connelly\cite{Connelly05:GenericGlobalRigidity}, and necessity was proved by the authors and Alex Healy~\cite{GHT10:GGR}.
+Sufficiency was proved by Connelly\cite{Connelly05:GenericGlobalRigidity}, and necessity was proved by the authors together with Alex Healy~\cite{GHT10:GGR}.

 \begin{question} For a graph~$\Gamma$ that is generic globally rigid $\EE^d$, is there always a generic framework in $C^d(\Verts)$ that is universally rigid? \end{question}

 In this paper, we also prove more general versions of Theorem~\ref{thm:generic-ur-min-stress-kernel} in the general context of convex optimization and strict complementarity in semidefinite programming.
 See Theorem~\ref{thm:urexp} in Section~\ref{sec:convex} and Theorem~\ref{thm:sdp-opt} in Section~\ref{sec:sdp}.